kean/DFCache/README.md

  Efficient memory and disk key-value storage.

  Key features:
  - General purpose.
 Store any Objective-C objects.
-Built-in support for caching objects implementing `NSCoding` protocol, JSON and images (`UIImage`).
+Built-in support for caching objects conforming to `NSCoding` protocol, JSON and images (`UIImage`).
  - Metadata.
 Add custom metadata for cached objects.
 Metadata is implemented on top of UNIX extended file attributes.
  - LRU cleanup.
- - Performance.
-Fantastic image decoding performance of `libjpeg-turbo` (implemented as a category `DFCache+UIImage`).
+ - Performance and thread safety.
- - Thread safety.
+ - `DFCache+UIImage` - everything you need to cache image using `DFCache`.
+Fantastic background JPEG decompression performance of `libjpeg-turbo`.

 DFStorage
 ---------